pantheon-systems/documentation/source/docs/articles/sites/quicksilver.md

 ---
-title: Automating and Integrating your Pantheon Workflow with Quicksilver
+title: Automating and Integrating your Pantheon Workflow with Quicksilver Platform Hooks
 description: Pantheon's Quicksilver Hooks system allows users to encode reactions to specific platform workflows, enabling the functionality professionals expect, including chat-ops, database sanitization, deployment logging, and initiating automated testing operations with a CI server.
 ---

-Pantheon's Quicksilver Hooks system allows users to encode reactions to specific platform workflows, enabling the functionality professionals expect, including chat-ops, database sanitization, deployment logging, and initiating automated testing operations with a CI server.
+Pantheon's Quicksilver Platform Hooks system allows users to encode reactions to specific platform workflows, enabling the functionality professionals expect, including chat-ops, database sanitization, deployment logging, and initiating automated testing operations with a CI server.

 The current release of Quicksilver supports one utility operation: `webphp`.
 This invokes a PHP script via the same runtime environment as the website itself.
 PHP scripts are subject to the same limits as any code on the platform, like [timeouts](https://pantheon.io/docs/articles/sites/timeouts/#timeouts-that-aren't-configurable), and cannot be batched.

-## How Quicksilver Works
+## How Quicksilver Platform Hooks Works

-1. You trigger a Quicksilver-able workflow.
+1. You trigger a Quicksilver-Enabled workflow.
 2. The platform runs Quicksilver operations identified in a `pantheon.yml` file stored in your codebase.
 3. You can get debugging output via [Terminus, the Pantheon CLI](https://pantheon.io/docs/articles/local/cli/).